vwillyams/garbage-ECSJobDemos/UnstablePrototypes/Asteriods/README.md

   - [ ] make sure we can spawn 5k objects on the map now within reasonoble time and run them without drop in framerate.

   - [ ] divide into server/server and common code. (michalb)
-    - seperate into proper folders
+    - ~seperate into proper folders~
     - divide client / server code from the systems
     - move server code into pure ecs.
     - start seperate worlds for client and server
     - introduce state and cmd structures
+    - fix respawning

   - [ ] add multiple worlds for faster prototyping for client / server